-I love it when I have a corporate client because I get to be extra tailored, extra caffeinated and I get to throw a bit of Jessica Pearson’s style into my wardrobe.
+I love it when I have a corporate client because I get to wear extra tailored clothing to go and see them.
+As you can probably guess, one of the top people on my list who have a style I love is Jessica Pearson from Suits.
+Today I’m showing you how to throw a bit of Jessica Pearson’s style into your wardrobe.

 So, because it’s Christmas and it’s the season of giving, I wanted to give you an insight as to how one gets a style like Jessica Pearson’s.
 And contrary to popular belief, you don’t need to be the head of a fictional law firm, worth a fictional few mil’ and be fictionally a size 8 with no jiggly bits.
-In fact, if you look closely at Jessica Pearson, she’s got a woman’s shape, she’s fabulously tall and she most likely has that issue that her backside is considerably bigger than the rest of her and her dresses all need to be altered.
-See, she’s somewhat normal except for the fact that she’s not really a real life person.
-And thankfully she’s not because she would just be way too much competition for us Effortless Bitches.
+In fact, Jessica’s shape is quite rectangular and athletic but she’s got a fuller backside and any of my readers out there with this shape knows it’s not the easiest shape to dress without a few tweaks.
+A straight figure with a curvy backside often means fitted items need adjusting, so for those curvy readers out there, thank your lucky stars because this style requires fewer alterations for you.

 How To Get A Wardrobe Like Jessica Pearson – Deconstructed:

 Jessica doesn’t do that casual or smart casual effortless look like her colleague in the show, Rachel.
 Her hair is always neat, her clothes ironed, her shoes (always heels) in impeccable condition.